fetchai/fetchd/README.md

 ### Building and testing the project

-After installing the reuired dependencies, install golang and execute the following commands:
+After installing the required dependencies, install golang and execute the following commands:

 ```
 make install